martinvrbka/engeto_project_3/README.md

     def user_input(argv) - Takes user parameters that are used as imput for data extraction.
 Output of this function are two two string variables             (name_of_the_district, file_name) def get_soup(url) - Creates soup from provided URL.
 Output of this function is soup object. def process_main_url(url) - Process main url so it can be used with other related urls.
-Output is string containing processed part of the main url that can be used for further adresses.
+Output is string containing processed part of the main url that can be used for further adresses. get_district_url(url, name_of_the_district) - Process url of given district based on provided district name and returns url string of such district detail.

   Data Extraction:

+    fix_numbers(string) - Function that takes incorrectly formated space in number and fixes it.
+When numbers data are extracted they might have incorrect character formating.
+This is fixed by  this function which returns fixed number as a string. read_district_unit_data(url, district_unit_url) -

   Writing into CSV: